mongodb-university/realm-template-apps/sync-todo/v2/client/cpp/README.md

 - **appId:** your Atlas App Services App ID.
 - **appUrl:** the URL to browse directly to your App Services App.
 - **baseUrl:** the App Services backend URL.
 This should be https://services.cloud.mongodb.com in most cases.
 - **clientApiBaseUrl:** the deployment region and baseURL a client application can use to connect to a specific regional deployment.
+This information is not used by this template app.
 - **dataApiBaseUrl:** the deployment region and Data API baseURL a client application can use to connect to a specific Data API app in a given region.
+This information is not used by this template app.
 - **dataExplorerLink:** the URL to browse to your collections in Atlas.
 Go here to see data syncing from your app.
 - **dataSourceName:** the name of the data source in Atlas.
 This information is not used by this template app.